 Now that you've got braces, you'll need to supplement your regular oral hygiene and dental care routines by becoming extra diligent.
-Today, our team in BC and Alberta provides direction on how to take good care of your braces.
+Today, our team in BC provides direction on how to take good care of your braces.

 To help prevent damage to your teeth, gums and braces, it's essential to take good care of your braces.
 Maintaining diligent oral hygiene practices can also help ensure your orthodontic goes smoothly and according to plan, reducing the risk of delays.